Ar-Sa/Arun/Doc/readme.md

 2&gt; <a href="https://powershelltalk.com/2022/12/28/azure-sql-mi-best-practices-and-microsoft-recommendations/">Azure SQL MI – Best Practices and Microsoft Recommendations</a>

 3&gt; <a href="https://powershelltalk.com/2022/12/28/sql-on-azure-vm-iaas-best-practices-and-microsoft-recommendations/">SQL on Azure VM (IAAS) – Best Practices and Microsoft Recommendations</a>

-<a href="https://powershelltalk.com/2022/12/28/azure-cloud-best-practices-to-keep-your-cloud-secure/">==&gt;&gt; Overall Azure cloud best practices to Keep Your Cloud Secure</a>